OpenGridForum/DFDL/ISO-process/ISO-PAS-Explanatory-Report-For-OGF-DFDL.md

 dependent on these features accidentally.
 Experience reports about real use cases and the experience with the feature are required before consideration of incorporation of an extension into a future version of the DFDL standard.

+The OGF has already joined WG3 of SC38.
+Preliminary contact has been established with WG5.
+Upon acceptance of this PAS submission by JTC 1 we expect to increase the existing links with WG 5 and are committed to creating Working Agreements with WG5 for DFDL.

 ##### 7.4.3.3 Substitution and Replacement
 _a) What needs exist, if any, to replace an existing International Standard?
 Rationale?_